Michael-Cowie/Notes/Math/geometry/trigonometry.md

 \theta_{rad} = \frac{\text{length}}{\text{length}} = 1
 ```

 This is the crucial point, **a radian is dimensionless**.
 It is not an independent unit like metres, or seconds, but rather **a ratio of two lengths**.
-The symbol $\mathrm{rad}$ is therefore best understood as a label that indicates "this number represents an angle", rather than a true physical unit.
+The symbol $\mathrm{rad}$ is therefore best understood as a label that indicates "this number represents an angle", rather than a true physical unit. **The unit actually cancels itself out as it compresses to $1$**.

 The equation $s = r\theta_{rad}$ does not break the rules.
 If one thinks of $\theta_{rad}$ as carrying a unit $\mathrm{rad}$, then multiplying $r$ (metres) by $\theta$ might appear to produce "metre radians".
 However, this reasoning treats radians as if they were a fundamental unit, which they are not.